johngaalt/rsschool-cv/cv.md

 ## **About me**

-My name is Anton and I am 30.
+My name is Anton and I am a future junior frontend developer.
 The year 2022 has made changes in my life so I decided to change my profession.
-I have 8 years of work experience in sales.
+I have eight years of work experience in sales.
 Past 3 years I have been working remotely as a sales manager.
-I relocated to another county and started learning Python but the situation has changed and now I am learning JavaScript.
-Web development for me is a new challenge, however it is interesting and gives a lot of opportunities to improve my skills as a web developer and of course my personality which is also significant.
+I relocated to another county and started learning JavaScript.
+At the time I writing it I am a complete newbie.
+Web development for me is a new challenge, however it is interesting and gives a lot of opportunities to improve my skills as a professional and of course my personality which is also significant.
 My strengths are to be a team player, to deal with people, accuracy.
 My life goal is self-development.

 ## **Skills**